Trump says he will meet Putin again after ‘productive’ phone call

 Zelenskyy has argued that boosting Ukraine’s ability to carry out long-range strikes would help compel Putin to take Trump’s calls for direct negotiations to end the war more seriously.

 Tomahawk cruise missiles have a range of around 1,600km (1,000 miles) and would make a strike on Moscow and other major Russian cities possible.

+Trump and Putin didn’t discuss the possibility of the US sending Tomahawk missiles to Ukraine in depth during their call, Trump said Thursday.
+When asked about Ukraine’s request for the missiles, Trump said: “We need Tomahawks for the United States too.
+We can’t deplete for our country.”

-While Putin has warned that selling such missiles to Ukraine would be a “whole new level of escalation,” Trump told reporters over the weekend that he’s considering it.
+While Putin has warned that selling such missiles to Ukraine would be a “whole new level of escalation,” Trump had told reporters over the weekend — before his call with the Russian president — that he was considering it.

 “I might talk to [Putin], I might say, ‘Look, if this war is not going to get settled, I’m going to send them Tomahawks.’
 I may say that,” Trump told reporters.